DecisionsDev/odm-docker-kubernetes/authentication/Cognito/README.md

 ## Initiate the creation of the Cognito User Pool

 To create the Cognito User Pool dedicated to ODM, we followed the [getting started](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pool-as-user-directory.html) by applying the following settings.
-It doesn't mean that with your production or demo application, you cannot apply different settings.
-But, for this tutorial, it's preferable to keep the name that we propose.
+It does not mean that with your production or demo application, you cannot apply different settings.
+But, for this tutorial, it is preferable to keep the name that we propose.

 1. Create an Amazon Cognito User pool